ovesnel/HOLPRG-2002/_sources/tasks/task1/step6.rst.txt

 ############################

 Docker provides utilities to simplify things with the use of Docker compose.
-With Docker compose, we define a YAML file with all the instructions to launch our application and execute just as single command to run the application.
+With Docker compose, we define a YAML file with all the instructions to launch our application and execute just as single command to run it.

-Lets create a ``docker-compose.yml`` file in the root of your repository with the instructions on how to run our application:
+Let's create a ``docker-compose.yml`` file in the root of your repository with the instructions on how to run our application:

 .. literalinclude:: reference/docker-compose.yaml
    :language: YAML
    :caption: docker-compose.yaml
    :linenos:

-Lets now start our container with docker-compose using the following command:
+Let's now start our container with docker-compose using the following command:

 .. code-block:: bash